 Aside from the unwanted waste which is visible to the eye, there is an invisible one in the form of nitrates and phosphates.
-They are damaging to the fishes and make them more susceptible to illnesses.
+They are damaging to the fish and make them more susceptible to illnesses.
 The rise of nitrate levels will slow down the growth of young fishes and can even result in a decrease of reproductive functions with adult fishes.

 Nitrates also affect the development of algae.
 Phosphates have a similar effect.
 Water replacement is the best way to maintain the levels of phosphates and nitrates low.
 Waste isn’t the only reason you should change the water in the aquarium.
 Minerals are important for the health of your fishes as well as the stable chemical composition of the water.

 In time they are either used up or filtrated.
 If you don’t replace them, the pH level will drop.
 Besides, the lack of minerals will affect the strength and health of fishes negatively.
-Regular water replacement can be compared to giving kids vitamins which help them maintain their strength and health.
+Regular water replacement can be compared to giving kids vitamins that help them maintain their strength and health.

-How often you should change the water in the aquarium?
+How often you should change the water?